AlexAegis/dotfiles/modules/pi-network-server/readme.md

 > Check your local networks setting to set up a fixed ip agains the MAC
 > address of the pi server.

+## Bootconfig

+You can add kernel flags in `/boot/cmdline.txt`

+Add `root=/dev/sdXX` to point to your root partition.

+And add `quiet` to disable console logging.